EricCJoyce/TD-Lambda/README.md

 - `./victory`: Given a FEN string, print an indication of which side has won the game, or an indication that the game is not yet over.

 ### Train
-Chosing training parameters is highly case-specific.
-Expect to scrap and restart several training sessions as you zero in on parameters that help your model to be its best.
+Choosing training parameters is highly case-specific.
+Expect to scrap and restart several training sessions as you zero in on parameters that help your model to become its best.
 Also expect progress to emerge slowly after tens of thousands of episodes.

 `python td_lambda.py -repeat 5 -a 0.0001 -g 0.9 -e 0.8 -edecay 0.00005 -emin 0.4 -l 0.8 -ldecay 0.00005 -lmin 0.4 -v`